Irish Birth Marriage and Death Records

 On the left hand side of the results page there are options to filter the results.
 In the ”Collections” filter you can select Ireland, civil registration indexes, 1845 – 1958.
 This will narrow the results to this source only.
 Make a record of the name, registration district, year and quarter, volume and page number for the birth or marriage you are interested in.
 This information will be necessary if you want to order the original certificates from the GRO.

-The online indexes of births deaths and marriages for Ireland will provide you with the reference details for the birth death or marriage certificate, but not the information on the certificate itself.
-Once you have identified the relevant references you can either visit the GRO research room in Dublin to purchase the certificates or you can order them online with Timeline
+The online indexes of births deaths and marriages for Ireland will provide you with the reference details for the birth, death or marriage certificate, but not the information on the certificate itself.
+Once you have identified the relevant references you can either visit the GRO research room in Dublin to purchase the certificates or you can order them online Here

 It should be noted that the index on the Family Search website was compiled by volunteers and as with any transcribed online records there is always the potential for errors and omissions.
-If you fail to find the entry you require in the online index, I would recommend having someone search the original index books in the GRO.
+If you fail to find the entry you require in the online index, I would recommend commissioning a search the original index books in the GRO.